Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Proofs of Theorems and

 In this model, each point $o \in \mathcal{O}$ can be assigned a point $o_u$ on the upper boundary of the strip by following the unstable leaf through $o$, and a point $o_l$ on the lower boundary by following the stable leaf.
-Taking the intersection of the stable leaf through $o_u$ and unstable through $o_l$ defines a continuous, fixed point free map $\eta\colon \mathcal{O} \to \mathcal{O}$, that we call the {\em half-step up} map.
-This map exchanges stable leaves and unstable leaves, so $\tau = \eta^2$ induces a map on the leaf space $\Lambda^s$ of the weak stable foliation.
+Taking the intersection of the stable leaf through $o_u$ and unstable through $o_l$ defines a continuous, fixed point free map $\eta\colon \mathcal{O} \to \mathcal{O}$, that we call the {\em half-step up} map.\footnote{this map and its square have both been referred to as the one-step-up map elsewhere in the literature.
+We choose to call the square the one-step-up and $\eta$ the half-step-up} This map exchanges stable leaves and unstable leaves, so $\tau = \eta^2$ induces a map on the leaf space $\Lambda^s$ of the weak stable foliation.
 We call $\tau$ the \emph{one step up map}.

 If the weak foliations are transversely orientable, then $\tau$ commutes with the action of $\pi_1(M)$ on $\Lambda^s$.
 Identifying $\Lambda^s \cong \R$ so that $\tau$ is identified with the translation $x \mapsto x+1$ realizes $\pi_1(M)$ as a subgroup of $\HomeoZ$, the group of orientation-preserving homeomorphisms of $\R$ commuting with integer translations.
 In the non-orientable case, $\tau$ is twisted-$\pi_1$-equivariant: for any $\gamma \in \pi_1(M)$ that reverses the orientation of $\Lambda^s$ we have $\tau(\gamma x) = \gamma \tau^{-1}(x)$.